LCA-EET/Lichdom/README.md

 Unlike a typical Lich, you have no phylactery and can't automatically revive if killed.
 Your alignment does not change.
 You don't gain the Lich Touch ability of a typical Lich.

 You gain the Undead flag, but you can't be turned or rebuked.
 (If you had immunity to turning or rebuking from another source, you still keep that immunity.)
-This is unlike a typical Lichdom Lich who is immune to turning and rebuking.

 However, you gain many other abilities of a typical Lich: